SFTP Connections

 User name The username for authenticating to the SFTP server.

-Note: All values must be manually entered by the user when creating a new SFTP connection.
+Note: All values must be entered manually by the user when creating a new SFTP connection.

 3. Bottom toolbar